- Civil Motions: Friday at 9:30 a.m.

 Alternative Dispute Resolution (ADR): This Court participates in the Court-Directed ADR Program.
 If counsel have received a Notice to Parties of Court-Directed ADR Program (ADR-08), the case will be presumptively referred to the Court Mediation Panel or to private mediation.
 See General Order 11-10, §5.1, Local Rule 16-15, and Local Rule 26-1(c).
 The Court will review and consider the parties’ ADR Procedure Selection form and their ADR preferences as set forth in their Joint Rule 26(f) Report.
 For information about the Court’s ADR Program, review General Order 11-10 on the “ADR” page of the Court website.

-Electronic Filings: Counsel shall e-file all criminal and civil filings pursuant to Federal Rules of Civil Procedure 5(d)(3), Local Rule 5-4, and General Order 10-07, as follows:
+Electronic Filings: Counsel shall e-file all criminal and civil filings pursuant to Federal Rules of Civil Procedure 5(d)(3), and Local Rule 5-4, as follows:

 Step 1: All non-signature items shall be E-FILED in pdf format.
 All proposed signature items shall be E-FILED as an attachment to the main document in pdf format.

-Other Information: Counsel are directed to comply with all Local Rules, except as modified herein.
-If Counsel have received a “Notice to Parties of Alternative Dispute Resolution (ADR) Program” with an attached “ADR Program Questionnaire” (form ADR-09), please see General Order 07-01, which is located in the “General Orders” section on the home page of the Central District’s website, for further information.
+Other Information: Counsel are directed to comply with all Local Rules, except as modified herein or by Court order.
+If Counsel have received a “Notice to Parties of Alternative Dispute Resolution (ADR) Program” with an attached “ADR Program Questionnaire” (form ADR-09), please see General Order 11-10, which is located in the “General Orders” section on the home page of the Central District’s website, for further information.
 The “Attorney Information > ADR” section also contains Attorney Settlement Officer information.